dev-with-asmie/Virtual-Assistant---SAN/README.md

 # Virtual-Assistant--SAN
-🧠 SAN - Your Personal Virtual Assistant
+🧠 SAN - A Personal Virtual Assistant
 SAN is a smart and interactive voice-enabled virtual assistant built using HTML, CSS, and JavaScript.
 Designed to make your daily tasks easier, SAN can greet you based on the time of day, respond to your voice commands, and offer a personalized digital companion experience.

 ✨ Features